seed-rs/seed-homepage/markdown/routing.md

 text after a `?`, but before `#`, and title is a descriptive title, unimplemented in current web browsers, but may see use in the future.

-In order to trigger our route change through in-app naviation (eg clicking a link or pushing a button), include logic like this in the `update` function:
+To trigger routing from events, instead of using `At::Href`, include logic like this in the `update` function:
 ```rust
 #[derive(Clone)]
 enum Msg {